HoctoPrism/AlmostHereBack/README.md

+## About the project
+It's a project to manage the GTFS package.
+It's a Laravel project.
+With an Mobile app and a Web app (for admin).
+- React Native for the mobile app : https://github.com/HoctoPrism/AlmostHereMobile
+- NextJS for the web app : https://github.com/HoctoPrism/AlmostHereWeb

 ## GTFS commands

 This project includes multiples commands to manage the GTFS package.
 The GTFS part of the project works around a main GTFS archive called gtfs-smtc.zip.